For Immediate Release

 Secretary Detzner Seeks Nominations for Florida Folk Heritage Awards

-Nominations must be postmarked no later than October 1, 2015, and mailed to: Florida Folklife Program, Division of Historical Resources, R.A.
+Nominations must be postmarked no later than October 1, 2016, and mailed to: Florida Folklife Program, Division of Historical Resources, R.A.
 Gray Building – 4th Floor, 500 South Bronough Street, Tallahassee, Florida 32399-0250.
-For more information about the Florida Folk Heritage Awards, or the Florida Folklife Program, contact State Folklorist Amanda Hardeman at 850.245.6427 or 800.847.PAST.
-For additional information, visit dos.myflorida.com/historical/preservation/florida-folklife-program/folk-heritage-awards/.
+Nominations can also be emailed to: [email protected].
+For more information about the Florida Folk Heritage Awards, or the Florida Folklife Program, contact State Folklorist Amanda Hardeman at 850.245.6427.
+For guidelines, award policies, and previous winners, visit www.flheritage.com/preservation/florida-folklife-program/folk-heritage-awards/.

 # # #

 The Florida Folklife Program, a component of the Florida Department of State's Division of Historical Resources, documents and presents Florida’s folklife, folklore and folk arts.
 The program coordinates a wide range of activities and projects designed to increase the awareness of Floridians and visitors alike about Florida’s traditional culture.
 Established in 1979 by the legislature to document and present Florida folklife, this program is one of the oldest state folk arts programs in the nation.
 The Florida Folklife Program is funded in part by the National Endowment for the Arts’ Folk and Traditional Arts Program.
 For more information about Florida folklife, visit www.flheritage.com/preservation/florida-folklife-program/.